Calm Jittery Nerves in a Hurry

 Breathing exercises can help a person relax, and they can be done any time at any place.
 At first, the person might not feel comfortable, but if he keeps at it, he will get the hang of it and feel relaxed very quickly.

-There are many different types of breathing exercises, but a simple one is to take a deep, slow breathe and exhale.
+There are many different types of breathing exercises, but a simple one is to take a deep, slow breath and exhale.
 Repeat the process one or more times.

 Dr. Mary Coussons-Read, professor of psychology and health and behavioral sciences and associate dean of the University of Colorado in Denver, suggests that if a person feels jittery and nervous, he should sit and take five or 10 deep breaths.
 She says this will calm jittery nerves immediately.